 They hold two bachelor’s degrees from Indiana University: a BSoF in Photography, and a BM in Bassoon Performance, with photo professors James Osamu Nakagawa and Elizabeth Claffey, and bassoon professor William Ludwig.

-A book of the project Transcendence came out this March with Skylark Editions.
-Orders are already available here.
+A book of the project Transcendence came out this March with Skylark Editions and is available here.
 Generous support from the Indiana University Hutton Honors College and LGBTQ+ Cultural Center is supporting donating 100 copies to LGBTQ+ libraries and cultural centers around the country.
 Please consider helping us reach all 500 LGBTQ+ libraries by donating books.